AdobeDocs/experience-manager-desktop-app.en/help/use-app-v1.md

    ![Checkout icon toggles](assets/chlimage_1-7.png)

 1. Right-click the asset and select Open on Web from the context menu.
 1. In the Asset Info dialog, click/tap the Checkout icon.
-The Checkout icon toggles to Checkin icon.
+The Checkout icon toggles to check-in icon.

    ![Checkout icon toggles](assets/chlimage_1-8.png)